limarman/Portfolio/README.md

 This challenge demanded me to keep a mindful balance between progress and order.
 I also had to grow a thicker fur, becoming less attached to code I have written and more emotionally indifferent to changes that have to be made.

 ### Results
-Our approach of uncertainty-based adaption between RL agent and control prior (CHEQ) showed to drastically increase the training speed and training safety compared to competitor approaches, decreasing the amount training failures compared to its downstream vanilla RL algorithm (Soft Actor-Critic) by 97.5%.
+Our approach of uncertainty-based adaption between RL agent and control prior (CHEQ) showed to drastically increase the training speed and training safety compared to competitor approaches on a car-racing environment, decreasing the amount training failures compared to its downstream vanilla RL algorithm (Soft Actor-Critic) by 97.5%.
 ![Training results for CHEQ](img/cheq-training-results.png) Further, the algorithm shows a high degree of safety even in unseen (out-of-distribution) situations, by recognizing its uncertainty and handing over the control to the safe control prior.
 ![Transfer results for CHEQ](img/cheq-transfer-results.png)